Uaine1/Space-Defender/README.md

 # Spaceship game
-spaceship that flies in space and shoot
+spaceship that flies in space and shoot also a practice project in pygame